When it comes to the benefits of long distance relationships. We believe there are far more than anyone actually realizes.

-Becoming more self-aware will not only help you show up for yourself, but help you be a better partner.
+Becoming more self-aware will help you show up for yourself and help you be a better partner.

 Gaining the ability to look inward and reflect on our own thought patterns, beliefs, triggers, and coping mechanisms equips us with the power to make healthier decisions, regulate emotions, and communicate with clarity.